nightblade9/abdullah-the-warrior/README.md

 # Eman Gems

-C# Roguelike/Roguelite about eman, the names of Allah, and really shiny gems.
+A modern terminal C# roguelike/roguelite about family, feaith, the names of Allah, laying the smackdown on gobs of enemies, and really shiny gems.
 Made with .NET Core, GoRogue, and SadConsole.

 # Planned Features